He korero whakarapopoto

 Netball is New Zealand’s leading women’s sport, played by women and girls of all ages – and increasingly by men and boys.

-Netball is a seven-a-side game, based on running, throwing, jumping and catching.
-Goals are scored by throwing a ball through an elevated hoop.
+Netball is a seven-a-side game, based on running and jumping, and throwing and catching a ball.
+Goals are scored by throwing the ball through an elevated hoop.

-Netball originated in the United States, as basketball.
-Women’s basketball began to be played in New Zealand around the start of the 20th century, and was promoted by the Reverend J. C. Jamieson.
+Netball originated in the United States as basketball.
+Women’s basketball began to be played in New Zealand around 1900.
 There were nine in a team, playing on grass courts.
-Because women’s heavy clothes restricted movement, they passed the ball from hand to hand instead of dribbling it.
+Because women’s heavy clothes restricted movement, they threw the ball to one another instead of dribbling (continuously bouncing) it up the court.

 Basketball associations were set up around the country from 1915.
 By 1935 basketball was the most popular winter sport for New Zealand girls and women.